Armistice of Malta: Aftermath

-On 13 October 1943, Badoglio accompanied by General Maxwell announced the declaration of war of the Kingdom of Italy on Nazi Germany, and became a co-belligerent fighting alongside the Allies.
-On 9 November 1943, the documents was amended and was accepted by Italy and the Allied Powers.
+On 13 October 1943, Badoglio announced the declaration of war of Italy on Germany, and became a co-belligerent fighting alongside the Allies.
+On 9 November 1943, the document was amended and was accepted by Italy and the Allied Powers.
 The amendment was signed at Brindsi by Badoglio and Noel Mason-MacFarlane, on behalf of the Allied Commander-in-Chief.